 The RCP has responded to the Labour Party’s 2023 National Policy Forum (NPF) consultation.

 The Royal College of Physicians (RCP) has responded to the NPF consultation setting out the key policy priorities the Labour Party should consider ahead of the next election.
-The RCP’s submission covers health inequalities, workforce, clinical research and sustainability and climate change, in line with our policy and campaigns priorities 2023-2026.
+The RCP’s submission focuses to the prevention and addressing widening health inequalities consultation covers health inequalities, workforce, clinical research and sustainability and climate change, in line with our policy and campaigns priorities 2023-2026.

 The RCP submission calls for: